Adeshwasane04/FrontEnd-Development/README.md

       // after everything is set up, refresh() ScrollTrigger and update LocomotiveScroll because padding may have been added for pinning, etc.
       ScrollTrigger.refresh();

-  //this is the code that we write
+  //this is the code we have
       gsap.from(".page1 .box", {
         scale: 0,
         duration: 1,